ppeetteerrs/personal-website/content/series/probability_theory/1_measuring_the_reals/index.md

 {{</aside>}}

-Given these desired properties, it is possible to prove that (given the Axiom of Choice) there is **no such measure defined for $2^{\mathbb{R}^d}$**.
-Since mainstream mathematicians have decided not to ditch the Axiom of Choice, there is a need to find a measure on the reals that satisfies the above properties and subsequently **restrict our analysis to sets "measurable" by this measure**.
+Having defined the desired properties of a measure, we now proceed to finding a measure for the reals which can measure as many subsets of the reals as possible.

 # 3 Pre-measure and Outer Measure

 ## 3.1 Elementary Measure

 > Start with something that we know for sure.

-Certainly, it is **difficult** for the weak human mind to directly come up with a **general definition of measure** for every set not constructed through the Axiom of Choice.
-However, we certainly can start with something that we know: measuring the volume of an n-dimensional box.
+A sensible starting point to developing our notion of a general measure of size is to start with something that we know for sure: measuring the size of a n-dimensional box.

 {{<aside title="Volume of an Open Box" type="grey">}}
 - **Open box**: $B = \prod  \limits_{i=1}^{n} (a_i, b_i) := \\{ (x_1, ..., x_n ) \in \mathbb{R}^n : x_i \in (a_i, b_i)\\; \forall \\; 1 \leq i \leq n\\}$ where $b_i \geq a_i$
 - **Volume**: $vol(B) := \prod \limits_{i=1}^{n} (b_i - a_i)$
 {{</aside>}}

-Once we can measure boxes, we do something more intelligent: measure things that are made up of non-overlapping boxes.
+With the definition for the volume of a box, we can also measure the volume of objects which can be split up into a finite number of disjoint boxes:

 {{<aside title="Elementary Measure" type="grey">}}
 - **Elementary Set**: can be expressed as finite union of disjoint boxes